-A professional should not share any personal information about your relative with other people.
-They can only share this information if your relative has said that they can.
+A professional shouldn’t normally share any personal information about your relative with other people.
+They can normally only share this information if your relative has said that they can.
 This is called giving consent.
 It means their information is kept confidential.

 Personal information about your relative can include: